Gentbrugge Formation

+Quaternary loam (orange) above the Gentbrugge Formation (yellow-green) above the Tielt Formation (grey-white), exposed in a quarry at Gavere, Belgium.

 The Gentbrugge Formation (Formatie van Gentbrugge, abbreviation: Ge; named after the town of Gentbrugge in East Flanders) is a geologic formation in the west of Belgium.
 The formation crops out in East Flanders and West Flanders and also occurs in the subsurface of the Province of Antwerp.
 It consists of marine clay, silt and sand, deposited in the shallow sea that covered northern Belgium during the Ypresian age (around 50 million years ago, part of the early Eocene).

 Description

 The Gentbrugge Formation reaches its greatest thickness in the north of Belgium, where it can be maximally 50 m thick.
 It is subdivided into three members.
 The base of the formation is formed by silty clay and clayey silt (Merelbeke Member).
 On top of this are laminae of silt (Pittem Member) and beds of very fine sand, disturbed by bioturbation (Vlierzele Member).
 The sands can have horizontal bedding as well as cross bedding, and are often lithified into sandstone.